hlb/sass-doc-zh/SASS_REFERENCE_ZH_TW.md

 arguments.
 For these situations, Sass supports "variable arguments," which are arguments at the end of a mixin declaration that take all leftover arguments and package them up as a [list](#lists).
-These arguments look just like normal arguments, but are followed by `...`.
-For example:
+These arguments look just like normal arguments, but are followed by `...`. 例如：

     @mixin box-shadow($shadows...) {
       -moz-box-shadow: $shadows;